mcv-m1-project-2018/Team7_Project2/README.md

 ````-use_surf```` to use Surf, ````-use_sift```` for Sift and ````-use_orb```` for Orb.
 For example, to evaluate the
 development query set with Orb run ````python retrieve_img_3.py -use_orb````.

 The code runs by default on this week's development query set.
-If you want to run the code on this week's query set use
+If you want to run the code on this week's test query set use
 the ````-test```` flag.
 For example, run ````-python retrieve_img_3.py -test -use_surf```` to evaluate the test set with Surf.

  To run the code with week's 3 development query set use the flag ````-week3````.
 Finally, to